 “It’s perfectly apparent that he is monstrous.
 Utterly monstrous and deserves no respect whatsoever.
 The moment you banish him, life becomes simpler, purer, cleaner, more worth living in my opinion.”

-Controversial to say the least but he does ask the questions we have all asked ourselves at one point in our lives.
-Why life can seem so unfair at times and why such tragic things can happen to good people, young people, children and even babies.
-It is impossible to understand why things like that can happen to human beings who are only starting out in life or who never got a real chance at living.
+Controversial to say the least but he does ask the type of questions we’ve all asked ourselves at one point in our lives.
+Why life can seem so unfair at times and why do such tragic things happen to good people, young people, children, and even babies?
+It is impossible to understand why things like that happen to human beings who are only starting out in life or who never got a real chance at living.

-He raise’s some valid points but I am sure he has raised heads too with his opinions as religious people might not take too kindly to it.
+To sum it all up, he does raise some valid points but I am sure he’s raised heads too with his opinions as religious people might not take too kindly to it.
 What do you think?
 Please share your opinion on our Facebook page www.facebook.com/addicted2everything